-There are three network protocols that will need to be set.
+There are three network protocols that will need to be set from the keypad.
 They are set in the following order.

-- 1. IP ADDRESS
+- 1. IP ADDRESS,

 - 2. SUBNET MASK

-- 3. GATEWAY
+- 3. GATEWAY.

-You will use the Mini/Helix control panel to set these three protocols.
+You will use the EXT control panel to set these three protocols.
 The main control panel on the laser systems is used for all of the common laser functions as explained in later sections of this manual, and it is also used to program some of the setup functions of the laser system including the IP ADDRESS, SUBNET MASK, an the GATEWAY.
-In order to program these setup functions we assign a set of "hidden" numbers to the keys on the control panel.
-The diagram below shows which control panel keys are associated with each hidden number needed to set the network protocols.
+The steps below will walk you through these settings.